 The Isabel Neighborhood problem

-We are quite concerned that the overt promotion of Valley Link will encourage some of the home buyers, if not most of them, to expect to be able to use Valley link for daily transportation.
+We are quite concerned that the overt promotion of Valley Link will encourage some of the home buyers, if not most of them, to expect to be able to use Valley Link for daily transportation.
 If it does not come to fruition, one can envision a great deal of strife and very possibly lawsuits on the basis of false advertising.
 Those lawsuits might not be limited to the developers, as the city is openly publicizing to the developers that the train will be built.
-These developers will doubtlessly laud the train as one of the benefits to buyers.
+In the process of selling newly built residences, these developers will doubtlessly laud the train as one of the benefits to buyers.

 We would caution everyone at this time (residents, city staff, developers, and any agency) to consider the Valley Link train as a potential transit project with an unknown operational date.
 Ideally, the actual construction of most Isabel related projects should be put on hold until we can have greater certainty about the transit availability.